 Resource LibraryLIBRARY RESOURCES

-There are several resources that students, faculty, and staff may check-out from the Office of Multicultural Affairs that include various books and educational videos.VIDEO DESCRIPTIONS
+There are several resources that students, faculty, and staff may check-out from the Office of Diversity and Multicultural Affairs that include various books and educational videos.VIDEO DESCRIPTIONS

 A Class Apart: A Mexican American Civil Rights Story